-The state of Missouri uses the HiSET exam for high school equivalency testing.
-The minimum age for HiSET testing in Missouri is 17.
+The state of Missouri uses the HiSET and GED exams for high school equivalency testing.
+The minimum age for HiSET or GED testing in Missouri is 17.

 In Missouri, you must be a state resident to be able to sit for the five HiSET tests, and though it is recommended to attend a prep class or follow a good online course to get all set for the rigorous HiSET exam, the state does not require you to do so.

-You also don’t have to take and pass an official practice test prior to HiSET testing.
+You also don’t have to take and pass an official practice test prior to GED HiSET testing (except when testing online).
 Check here to see all -> Missouri HiSET test sites and prep classes.

 For 16, 17, and 18-year-olds, the state has some pretty strict requirements that vary by age, so please contact a testing site near you.
 For test takers 19 or older, there are no additional age-related requirements or policies.

 HiSET testing in Montana is only open to state residents.
 Applicants need to provide proof that they live in Montana through an official government-issued ID.
-Test takers that are stationed at a U.S. military installation or that are in a U.S. federal correctional facility must claim Montana as their state of residency.
+Test takers who are stationed at a U.S. military installation or who are in a U.S. federal correctional facility must claim Montana as their state of residency.

 Montana does not require HiSET applicants to attend any prep course or to first take an official practice test but getting all set for the five HiSET subtests is absolutely advisable as the tests are rigorous.